District 3, Ho Chi Minh City: Government

 The district also hosts the hall of the city's Party Committee at No. 111 Bà Huyện Thanh Quan street.

+Healthcare

+District 3 in Ho Chi Minh City is home to several reputable medical facilities, including Binh Dan General Hospital, which offers tertiary care in General surgery, Pediatric surgery, Hepatology, and Cardiothoracic surgery.
+The district also hosts specialized institutions such as the Public Dermatology and Venereology Hospital, the Public Eye Hospital of Ho Chi Minh City, and the Public Traditional Medicine Hospital.
+Additionally, the Public Otolaryngology Hospital and Prima Saigon Eye Hospital are located in the area, contributing to the city's healthcare services.

 Education

 Headquarters of the district's Division of Education and Training is located at No. 322 Nguyễn Thiện Thuật street.

-In District 3, there are 5 high schools, including Nguyễn Thị Minh Khai High School and Marie Curie High School.
+In District 3, there are 5 public high schools, including Nguyễn Thị Minh Khai High School, Lê Quý Đôn High School and Marie Curie High School.
 It also hosts facilities of many universities like Pedagogical University, University of Economics, Open University and University of Architecture.
 British International School Vietnam's Tú Xương Primary campus is located in this district.

 Tourism and attractions

 District 3 is listed by Time Out as one of 50 coolest neighbourhoods in the world.